-Requests to exercise your rights to your personal data can be made by:
+Requests to exercise your rights to your personal data can be made:

-Our Data Protection Officer can be contacted using the address above.
+Our Data Protection Officer can be contacted at the address above.

 Your data protection rights are subject to certain restrictions and conditions.
 We will assess your request and where we decide not to act upon this, we will notify you of our reasons for this.
 We will not make a charge for handing your rights request, unless we consider this to be manifestly unfounded or excessive (particularly if this is repetitive).

 You have the right to complain to us and to the data protection regulator, the Information Commissioner's Office, whose address is: Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 Telephone: 0303 123 1113.
 You can find out how to report a concern on their website at: https://ico.org.uk/make-a-complaint/

 To be informed: You have the right to be provided with clear, transparent and easily understandable information about how we use your personal data and your rights.
 We fulfil this right by giving you this notice.